Samuel-Piedra58/public_apis_startup_company/README.md

 This project is part of the Treehouse Full Stack JavaScript Techdegree program.
 This repository will contain the files relating to project 5.

+A mock employee directory for a fake company.
+This project implemented AJAX, modern JavaScript syntax and Web Api's to create asynchronous requests to a public REST API.
+The random user data was generated using [randomuser.me](https://randomuser.me/) and their public api.

 ## Awesome Startup Employee Directory

 This project makes use of the fetch Web API to build a dynamic page that displays a list of random employees that work at an "Awesome Startup Company."